pandey0039/Time-Series-Project/README.md

-# Time Seris Analysis | Forecasting of Passengers Travelling by Air for next 10 years using ARIMA model
+# Time Series Analysis | Forecasting of Passengers Travelling by Air for next 10 years using ARIMA model